Generic Name: Morphine and Naltrexone (MOR feen & nal TREKS one)

 - Swallow whole.
 Do not chew, break, crush, or melt before swallowing.
 Doing these things can cause very bad side effects and death.

-- If you cannot swallow this medicine whole, you may sprinkle the contents on applesauce.
+- If you cannot swallow morphine and naltrexone whole, you may sprinkle the contents on applesauce.
 If you do this, swallow the mixture right away without chewing.

 - This medicine has an opioid drug in it.
 The use of opioid drugs along with a benzodiazepine drug or other drugs that may make you drowsy or slow your actions has led to very bad side effects.
 Side effects that have happened include slowed or trouble breathing and deaths.
 Benzodiazepine drugs include drugs like alprazolam, diazepam, and lorazepam.
 Benzodiazepine drugs are used to treat many health problems like anxiety, trouble sleeping, or seizures.
 Talk with the doctor.

 - Many drugs interact with morphine and naltrexone and can raise the chance of side effects like deadly breathing problems.
-Talk with your doctor and pharmacist to make sure it is safe to use this medicine with all of your drugs.
+Talk with your doctor and pharmacist to make sure it is safe to use morphine and naltrexone with all of your drugs.

 - Do not take with alcohol or products that have alcohol.
 Unsafe and sometimes deadly effects may happen.